APGRoboCop/rcbotold/README.md

 * TODO: To allow the Onos to be more aggressive and devour humans
 * TODO: To allow bots to use first aid mounted on the wall or `func_healthcharger`
 * TODO: To improve on how to allow bots climb ladders more properly
-* TODO: To allow NS Marine troops to ditch their LMGs for better weapons - bot_weapons.ini are typed in but maybe needs adjusting and to drop their LMGs
 * TODO: To prevent bots in TS v3.0 on firing empty rounds and lying proning on floors - maybe allow them to instantly switch weapons?
 * TODO: To allow bots in Op4 to use Grapple by using the "Fly" waypoint
 * TODO: To allow proper TDM and CTF support for DMQ2 - plus they don't seem to attack the same model regardless if Deathmatch is on